 America's Famous Haunted Houses and Hotels

 Hauntings and haunted dwellings have been a spooky part of American history and culture since the founding of the country itself.
 Homes, hotels, and even famous structures and ships have played host to ghost stories and paranormal phenomena.
 Despite the fact that poltergeists, apparitions, and evil spirits are frightening for many, people flock to these haunted places in the hopes of having a supernatural encounter of their own.
-On Halloween, costumes of ghosts and the undead can even heighten people's enjoyment when visiting haunted places.
+On Halloween, costumes of ghosts and the undead can even heighten people's enjoyment when visiting haunted places or haunted houses.
 Quite often, however, reporters and ghost-hunters have made a living off of entertaining people with movies and television shows about ghost sightings and other paranormal events at locations around the country.
-In a way, ghost stories can connect Americans with the distant past and their culture as well.
+In a way, scary costumes, ghost stories, and spooky home decor can connect Americans with the distant past and their culture as well.

 Bell Witch Cave